Adventurous Kate contains affiliate links. If you make a purchase through these links, I will earn a commission at no extra cost to you. Thanks!

 Keep in mind that Chichén Itzá allows merchants to sell direct on site, and it can get annoying having men constantly ask you to buy things.
 They sell devices that make a jaguar noise, so you’ll hear constant jaguar shrieks throughout your visit.
 Be ready for that!

 Note: I do not recommend visiting Chichén Itzá on a Sunday.
-This is when Mexicans get free admission.
+This is the day Mexicans get free admission.
 As a result, the site is even more insanely crowded and parking is a nightmare.
-If Day 7 is scheduled on a Sunday, I recommend going to Chichén Itzá on the afternoon of Day 6 instead.
+If Day 5 is scheduled on a Sunday, I recommend going to Chichén Itzá on the afternoon of Day 4 instead.

 After the ruins, backtrack a bit to enjoy a cenote.
 One of my favorite cenotes is in this region: Hacienda San Lorenzo Oxman.
 I love this cenote because it’s visually spectacular, large, not too touristed, the grounds are lovely, and the food is surprisingly good.
 It’s solid all around and a great place to visit.

 You do drive back toward Valladolíd for this cenote (50 minutes), but trust me, it’s best to visit Chichén Itzá in the morning when it’s less hot and crowded and then cool off in the cenote after.